ibanner/wp-bh/wp-content/plugins/ewww-image-optimizer/readme.txt

 Italian translation by  Umberto Moroni, Alexander Gevak and Fabrizio Balestrieri
 Polish translation by Grzegorz Janoszka
 Portuguese (Brazil) translation by Pedro Marcelo de Sá Alves and Celso Azevedo
-Romanian translation by Iosif Kadar of MediasInfo.ro
+Portuguese (Portugal) translation by Celso Azevedo Romanian translation by Iosif Kadar of MediasInfo.ro
-Russian translation by Elvis of turkenichev.ru
-Spanish translation by Manuel Ballesta Ruiz and Adrián López Galera
+Russian translation by Elvis of turkenichev.ru, Roman Sobol, and Vitaliy Ralle Spanish translation by Manuel Ballesta Ruiz and Adrián López Galera
 Swedish translation by Alexander Widén
 Turkish translation by sfatih
+Ukrainian translation by Roman Sobol

 In progress translations:
-Portuguese (Portugal)
 Vietnamese
 Indonesian
 Hebrew

-If you would like to help translate this plugin (new or existing translations), register for an account at our online translation hub: http://translate.ewww.io/
+If you would like to help translate this plugin (new or existing translations), you can do so here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer
+To receive updates when new strings are available for translation, you can signup here: https://ewww.io/register/

 == Installation ==